-On average, steel garage door rollers cost a little over half of the price of comparable nylon rollers.
-This is simply because the raw materials are easier to produce and more widely available.
+On average, steel garage door rollers cost slightly over half the price of comparable nylon rollers.
+The raw materials are easier to produce and more widely available.

-In addition, steel rollers don’t require as many ball bearings as nylon solutions.
-That makes them easier to manufacture and helps drive down the price.
+In addition, steel rollers don’t require as many ball bearings as nylon solutions, making them easier to manufacture and driving down the price.

 Steel Garage Door Rollers are Louder

-Steel door rollers are much noisier than nylon rollers.
+One of the most common complaints about garage door openers is the noise, and steel rollers are much noisier than nylon rollers.

-Whenever you’ve got a metal wheel rolling along a metal track with exposed metal fasteners, you’re going to have a lot of vibration and noise.
+You will have a lot of vibration and noise whenever you’ve got a metal wheel rolling along a metal track with exposed metal fasteners.

-Additionally, as the steel rollers become corroded over time, the rust can weaken the wheel and cause cracks or damage.
-This causes additional noise as parts of the roller hit parts of the track that they aren’t supposed to.
+Additionally, as the steel rollers corrode over time, the rust can weaken the wheel and cause cracks or damage.
+This causes higher noise levels as the damaged roller hits parts of the track that it’s not supposed to.

-In extreme cases, this can even cause the door to get stuck, causing more noise (and cursing).
+In extreme cases, this can cause the door to get stuck, causing more noise (and cursing).

 Steel Rollers Need More Maintenance